Communities, Schools, Workplaces, and Events

 Oakland County Small Business Relief

-$3 Million Small Business Stabilization Fund: County Executive, David Coulter, announced that Oakland County will match the $1.15 Million the county received in grants, with an additional $700,000 used to encourage manufacturing companies to shift production to personal protection equipment.
-The state grant will assist qualifying small businesses with up to $10,000 to help offset losses or expenses resulting from the COVID-19 emergency.
-Click here for more information.
-Apply here.
+Small Business Stabilization Fund: County Executive, David Coulter, along with the County Commissioners completed 2 rounds of funding for Small Businesses within Oakland County.
+The state grant assisted qualifying small businesses with up to $4,000 to help offset losses or expenses resulting from the COVID-19 emergency.

 Michigan Paycheck Protection Program (MiPPP)